saltstack/salt/doc/topics/packaging/testing.rst

 Running the tests
 =================
-You can run the test suite can now be run if all the artifacts are in the correct location.
+You can run the test suite run if all the artifacts are in the correct location.

 .. note::